What is “church”?

 Friendship and brotherhood (Dave, carpenter)

-Every Sunday we meet for worship in the Millwood Community Centre.
+Every Sunday we meet for worship at the Millwood Community Centre.

-Further afield, we support projects through our partner churches in the Multiply network.
-We are currently engaged with three partners in this way: a Literacy and IT suite Zambia, reconstruction and income earning projects in in Nepal and a flour milling enterprise in Rwanda.
-We also support and love the work of Samara’s Aid
+Further afield, we support projects in partnership with the Multiply network including: an Literacy and IT suite connected to a school and orphanage in Zambia, reconstruction and income earning projects in in Nepal and a flour milling enterprise in Rwanda.